IFOA-2025-DevOps-Fundamentals/intro-ci-cd/sections/03_test-and-deployment.md

         - `steps`: this section specifies the chain of actions to be executed for the given workflow.
 Each action is specified by the keyword `uses`, that specifies an "***action***" to be used in that particular step.

             - `uses: actions/checkout@v4`: the first action usually specified is the standard action `actions/checkout@v4`.
-This action takes the code of your repository, and makes it available on the runner machine speciied at the key `runs-on`.
+This action takes the code of your repository, and makes it available on the runner machine specified at the key `runs-on`.
                 > [!NOTE] <!--TODO: look if the callout tag fits the section -->
                 >
                 > Why is it called *checkout*?
 The term comes from the cash registers.
 In this case, the meaning is that the automation tools "taking with him" a specific version of the code to use or modify.